 It is thought that there is a likelihood of inducting MAC Sarat Bramha the Bodo ally of BJP and Roton Engti the lone BJP MAC soon.

-The fusion of Congress leaders with BJP is viewed as a strategic move by the BJP in the electoral politics of this autonomous hill district.
+The fusion of Congress leaders to join BJP is seen as a strategic move by the BJP in the electoral politics of this autonomous hill district.
 The threat of probable amalgamation of Congress and regional party HSDC in the forthcoming KAAC election could have triggered this move by the ruling party.
 That possibility has been cleverly avoided through this merger.

 It is thought that some MAC segments where Congress is still holding ground will be annexed with ease by the BJP.
 Analysts say the issue of rescheduling the Bodo community in the hills of Assam was resisted by district Congress and HSDP, and the amalgamation of these new members and the BJP will lead to the change the Bodo community was looking for.